-17. Please revise your disclosure to indicate whether the patent application families described on pages 105 and 106 of the prospectus are expected to provide patent protection for each of your primary product candidates.
-Please also identify the specific product candidates covered under each patent application family.
+3. We note your response to our prior comment 17.
+Please expand your disclosure to indicate whether the patent application families described on pages 105 and 106 of the prospectus are expected to provide patent protection for SER-301.
+If any patent application families are expected to provide patent protection for SER-301, please identify the patent application.